Granting Permissions on Report Server Items on a SharePoint Site

 Explains how the predefined SharePoint groups and permission levels can be used to access report server items.

-Provides a reference of all SharePoint product permissions that can be used to access report server operations.
+Provides a reference of all Windows SharePoint Services permissions that can be used to access report server operations.

 Describes permission requirements for ad hoc reporting and suggests approaches for making features available.